dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 The `IsValid` method accepts an object named *value*, which is the input to be validated.
 An overload also accepts a `ValidationContext` object, which provides additional information, such as the model instance created by model binding.

 The following example validates that the release date for a movie in the *Classic* genre isn't later than a specified year.
-The `[ClassicMovieWithClientValidator]` attribute checks the genre first and continues only if it's *Classic*.
-For movies identified as classics, it checks the release date to make sure it's not later than the limit passed to the attribute constructor.)
+The `[ClassicMovie]` attribute checks the genre first and continues only if it's *Classic*.
+For movies identified as classics, it checks the release date to make sure it's not later than the limit passed to the attribute constructor:

 [!code-csharp[](validation/samples/3.x/ValidationSample/Validation/ClassicMovieAttribute.cs?name=snippet_Class)]